-[Analysis] Will new Dutch government be less eurosceptic?
+[Analysis] Will the new Dutch government be more pro-EU?

 Both countries insist on the need to "modernise" EU fiscal rules to allow for more flexibility.
 The Netherlands also stresses it intends to be a "constructive" partner in the debates.

-The Dutch government has also embraced public spending, with €60bn in new investment planned for climate policy in the coming years.
+The frugal Dutch government has also embraced public spending, with €60bn in new investment planned for climate policy in the coming years.

-This will bring the country's public debt above 60 percent of GDP.
+This will bring the country's public debt above 60 percent of GDP, and expectations that Kaag will embody the country's dovish turn are high.

 "Kaag is probably the most pro-European member of the new cabinet, and she will try to get the Netherlands to a more pro-EU position," Korteweg said.